phinocio/loadorderlibrary-mo2-plugin/README.md

 If there is an error, it will instead show a dialog of what the error was.
 Normally it's either an incorrectly pasted token, or one created without the proper abilities.

 If you are using an API Token, future uploads will _update_ the list you just created.

+# Installation

+Extract the folder in the archive to `%MO2DIR%/plugins` such that it becomes `%MO2DIR%/plugins/lolmo2plugin`